xbokmd/plastilinn/docs/xBoK/keys/Robust_product_quality_control.md

-## solution Name - Robust product quality control
+## solutions - Robust product quality control
 #rating: 35
 - Implementing rigorous quality control measures ensures that the product is free from defects, reducing the risk of legal claims, financial losses, and damage to reputation.
 - **💭 Questions**